 Project: Citizen Voice and Action for Government Accountability and Improved Services in Indonesia

-In the last decades, there has been noticeable, although slow, progress achieved on improving health outcomes in Indonesia.
+In the most recent decades, there has been noticeable, albeit slow, progress achieved on improving health outcomes in Indonesia.
 Life expectancy has been extended and child mortality has fallen considerably.
-However, there remains substantial challenges to improve health results across the board.
-Maternal mortality rates remain stubbornly high and there has been limited progress on reducing neonatal mortality.
-In general, Indonesia compares poorly with other countries in the region on a number of health and nutrition indicators.
+However, there remain substantial challenges in improving health results more generally.
+Maternal mortality rates remain stubbornly high and progress on reducing neonatal mortality has been limited.
+In general, Indonesia compares poorly with other countries in the region on many health and nutrition indicators.

-Significantly bottlenecks and capacity constraints exist, undermining the quality and effectiveness of service delivery in the health sector.
+Significant bottlenecks and capacity constraints exist, which undermine the quality and effectiveness of service delivery in the health sector.
 Local authorities at the village district lack the necessary knowledge and capacity to formulate and implement coherent development programs to address citizen needs.
 Resources are not effectively allocated and health service providers, such as midwives, are not trained properly to offer adequate healthcare.
-Citizens face challenges in accessing information to monitor the quality and timeliness of service provision.
+Citizens face also challenges in accessing information to monitor the quality and timeliness of service provision.
 The project has sought to improve maternal, newborn, and child health and nutrition services through improving service delivery monitoring and engagement.

-Yayasan Wahana Visi is an organization with extensive experience working on children issues at the community level that has received a grant from GPSA to improve maternal, newborn and child health outcomes through improvements in governance and service delivery in selected disadvantaged areas in Indonesia.
+Yayasan Wahana Visi is an organization with extensive experience working with community youth issues that has received a grant from GPSA to improve maternal, newborn and child health outcomes through improvements in governance and service delivery in selected disadvantaged areas in Indonesia.
 This will be done by implementing four components that are geared towards: 1) simplifying and disseminating key budget and service delivery information to citizens; 2) deepening citizens’ understanding of budgets, policies, and rights; 3) enhancing citizen engagement with local authorities and developing performance criteria for health services; and 4) strengthening advocacy to mobilize citizens and public opinion for increased government responsiveness to citizens’ needs.

-The grant is at its early stages and lessons will be added as they become available.
-However, the design of this grant benefits from the lessons learned from the Citizen Voice and Accountability (CVA) methodology that has been previously and extensively used by Yayasan Wahana Visi to effectively engage with local government authorities.
+The design of this grant benefits from the lessons learned from the Citizen Voice and Accountability (CVA) methodology that has been previously and extensively used by Yayasan Wahana Visi to effectively engage with local government authorities.